WulfHouse/Quarry/technical-ssot.md

 - `pyrite run <file>.pyrite` works without a `Quarry.toml` manifest.

+- Script mode must use the same compiler and enforce the same safety guarantees as the standard build system (REQ-412).

+- Automatically detect source code changes and recompile the binary before execution (REQ-413).

+- Provide commands for managing the script mode cache: list, clean, and clear (REQ-414).

-- Uses a temporary directory for build artifacts.
+- Uses a temporary directory (or specific cache directory) for build artifacts.

 - Automatically handles basic standard library linking.

 **User-facing behavior:**

-- Execute standalone scripts immediately.
+- Execute standalone scripts immediately with full performance and safety of the language.

+- Managed build artifacts; no manual cleanup required.

 **Tests required:**

 - Integration: Run a single-file script and verify output.

+- Integration: Modify script, rerun, and verify it was recompiled.

+- Integration: Verify cache management commands.

 #### SPEC-QUARRY-0016: Test Runner Orchestrator (quarry test)